 Auto Insurance Coverage in Alabama

-The state of Alabama legally requires drivers to carry auto insurance.
-The intention is to protect all parties from financial loss in the event of a crash.
-The state minimum coverage in Alabama includes:
+Alabama legally requires all drivers to carry auto insurance.
+The intention is to protect all parties from financial loss in a crash.
+According to the Alabama Department of Insurance, the state minimum coverage in Alabama includes:

 - Bodily injury liability: $25,000 per person and $50,000 per accident